yogeshbalaji/Meta-Learning-Domain-Generalization/README.md

 Prerequisites:
 - Tensorflow (Code only tested for version r1.6)

-Sourceonly folder contains the code for Deep-all model.
+source_only folder contains the code for Deep-all model.
 MLDG folder contains the code for the meta learning approach.
 Please download PACS dataset (http://www.eecs.qmul.ac.uk/~dl307/project_iccv2017)

 To run the sourceonly model, go to source_only folder and run